Currently, there are two open position:

 • If relevant, a link to your publications and/or open-source developments.

-This fully-funded doctoral project starts in October 2024 and the duration of the contract/scholarship is 3 years (eventually extendable to 4 years).
+The project starts on October 2024 (or eventually sooner, depending on the recruitment process).
+The duration of the contract/scholarship is 3 years.

 Eligibility criteria and Benefits